chanelpaten/platformer/README.md

 ### Objective

-The idear is to design one level of a platformer game.
+The idea is to design one level of a platformer game.
 You will create the platforms, add cannons, and collectables that Halle must collect.

 It's up to you to design a level that is challenging but doable.
 Consider <a href="http://phaser.io/examples/v2/category/tweens" target="_blank">tweening</a> platforms, cannons, and collectables.

+### Requirements
+1. You must create at least 3 cannons in different locations.
+2. You must have at least 3 collectables of different types.
+3. You must include at least 4 platforms
+4. Your game must be playable!

 ### Where to Code?